Parfet/PAR-Backend-Consumer/docs/party.md

 ```
 Status 400
 {
-    "message": "Invalid Request"
+    message: Invalid Request
 }
 {
-    message: "Owner party invalid",
+    message: Owner party invalid,
 }
 {
-    message: "party type cannot be null",
+    message: party type cannot be null,
 }
 {
-    message: "party name cannot be null",
+    message: party name cannot be null,
 }
 {
-    message: "interest topic can not be null"
+    message: interest topic can not be null
 },
 {
-    message: "interest tag can not be null"
+    message: interest tag can not be null
 },
 {
-    message: "max maxber cannot be null",
+    message: max maxber cannot be null,
 }
 {
-    message: "schedule time cannot be null"
+    message: schedule time cannot be null
 },
 ```